hummingbot/hummingbot-site/docs/news/hbot.md

 * Gene Cheon – CFO, Hummingbot Foundation
 * Howard Chu – Hummingbot user and Eagle Club member

 To retain independence, Foundation bylaws stipulate that no more than two CoinAlpha officers can be members of the Board of Directors.
-The board provides oversight staff who oversee day-to-day operations of the Foundation.
-Initially, the Foundation employs 8 staff members: COO, CFO, engineering, project management, QA, and community support.
+The Board provides oversight staff who oversee day-to-day operations of the Foundation.
+Initially, the Foundation will employ 8 staff members: COO, CFO, engineering, project management, QA, and community support.

 The Foundation’s mission is to democratize high-frequency trading by enabling decentralized maintenance and community governance over the open-source Hummingbot code repository. **We have transferred control over the official Hummingbot code repository to a Foundation-owned Github organization, and the new repo URL is: https://github.com/hummingbot/hummingbot**.